salis010/video-conference-simulator/READ_ME.md

 The frontend subscribes to socket events and responds to them by:
 - including the notification as text in the notifications window
 - visually represents what is going on.
 For example, if a user joins, he/she is seated at the respective table.

-Please watch the loom video for a demo.

 ## Technologies Used